neondatabase/postgresql_anonymizer/README.md

 Simply run `sudo pgxn install postgresql_anonymizer`

-or see [INSTALL.md] for more detailed instructions
+or see [INSTALL.md] for more detailed instructions or if you want to deploy it on Amazon RDS or some other DBAAS service.

 How To Use